Political Appointees in the Biden-Harris Administration

 Mintaro Oba

-Chief Speechwriter, Office of Communication and Outreach
+Chief Speechwriter, Office of Communications and Outreach

 Mintaro Oba most recently served as Speechwriter to the Managing Director of the International Monetary Fund.
 Prior to that position, Mintaro was a Director at West Wing Writers, a speechwriting and communications strategy firm, a commentator on foreign policy issues, and co-founder of Speechwriters of Color, an initiative to advance diversity, equity, and inclusion in the speechwriting field.
 He began his career in the Civil Service at the U.S. Department of State, working on Korean Peninsula foreign policy issues.
 He is a graduate of American University and the son of two immigrants and educators.